 Collectively and individually, the members of the Board of Officers, the

-Parliamentarian, Ad -hoc committee chairs, and all members of Standing and Ad hoc committees of the Venice Neighborhood Council agree to abide by the following Code of Civility to ensure that our Venice Neighborhood Council’s business is conducted in a respectful and courteous manner, and in a way that will generate respect and credibility for our Venice Neighborhood Council.
+Parliamentarian,committee chairs, and all members of committees of the Venice Neighborhood Council agree to abide by the following Code of Civility to ensure that our business is conducted in a respectful and courteous manner, and in a way that will generate respect and credibility for our Venice Neighborhood Council.

-The freedom to expresss one’s views about public matters is a cornerstone of the democratic process.
-The Venice Neighborhood Council welcomes the diverse views and opinions of our board members and stakeholders as they related to the issues before us.
+The freedom to express one’s views about public matters is a cornerstone of the democratic process.
+The Venice Neighborhood Council welcomes the diverse views and opinions of our Board members and stakeholders as they relate to the issues before us.
 In order for these

 discussions to be meaningful and effective, we must treat others with respect and dignity.